juancarlovieri/tlx-dark-theme/README.md

 5. On updates, enable "Check for updates"
 6. Hit save below the text "Update URL"

+You can find the error codes at the buttom of this README

 Any feedbacks are welcome :D

 **Update 21/09/20**: Added copy button to copy the samples.